 The truth is there are only two ways of looking at all human behavior, either through the eyes of the ego or through the eyes of your inner knowing.
 (We can call this inner knowing Wisdom, intuition, Truth, or in the Christian tradition, the Holy Spirit.
-I will be writing more about this in an upcoming article entitled “The Two Voices.” ) Through the eyes of the ego, you are always perceiving from fear.
+I will be writing more about this in an upcoming article entitled “The Other Voice.” ) Through the eyes of the ego, you are always perceiving from fear.
 If you look at the past without fear, you allow the possibility that all human behavior is either a plea or a gift.
 (See “Forgiveness: The Path to Peace,” or “The Three Practices.”)

 Pleas always stem from fear and can take many forms, some are straightforward and some not.
 The straightforward pleas are easier to respond to because they are less likely to trigger fear in you.
 Examples are seeking reassurance, asking for support, demanding attention, or requesting praise.
 The disguised pleas are likely to be perceived as attacks, such as angry outbursts, verbal and/or physical abuse, accusations, assaults, harsh criticism, discrimination, and so on.
 Underlying all of these behaviors is intense fear.